```html Week 14 | Individual Assignment

 Problem Solution

-Visible tool marks after CNC milling The mold was sanded manually to improve the surface finish.
+Visible tool marks after CNC milling The mold was sanded manually to improve the surface finish before making the silicone mold.

-Porosity of the milled material The mold was sealed before pouring silicone.
+Porosity of the milled material The mold was sealed before pouring silicone to improve release and reduce surface defects.

-Risk of bubbles in silicone and resin The materials were mixed and poured slowly.
+Risk of bubbles in silicone and resin The materials were mixed slowly and poured carefully from one side of the mold.

 Risk of premature demolding The resin was left to cure for 72 hours before demolding.